matthew-brett/asterisk-blog/content/whos-reading.md

 The authors of EJ are a Biblical scholar (Crossman) and a New Testament archaeologist (Reed).

-> The purpose of this book is to integrate the archeology of the ground and
+> The purpose of this book is to integrate the archeology of ground and the
-> the exegesis of gospel by giving each its full explanatory power and by
+> exegesis of gospel by giving each its full explanatory power and by refusing
-> refusing to privilege one over the other [...]
-If an ancient site is a
+> to privilege one over the other [...]
+If an ancient site is a series of
-> series of superimposed dwellings, an ancient gospel is a similar series of
+> superimposed dwellings, an ancient gospel is a similar series of
 > superimposed overwritings.
 In both cases, therefore, multiple layering is
 > the absolutely fundamental challenge to be faced.
 >